MatthieuHernandez/StraightforwardNeuralNetwork/examples/cifar_10.md

 ## Neural network

 This is the test with the neural network architecture used to obtain up to **36.80%** accuracy on this dataset.
-:warning: _To reach this accuracy you may need more tetative and more learning time.__
+_To reach this accuracy you may need more tetative and more learning time._

 ```cpp